-The artwork for No Time To Die (and I use that term loosely) is as insipid as Daniel Crag's last four.
+No Time To Die's artwork (and I use that term loosely) is as insipid as Daniel Craig's last four.
 It looks like Bond's dragging his hand luggage through a soulless airport.
-Why they can't go back to the glorious artwork of the '60s, '70s, and '80s remains a mystery.
+Why they can't return to the glorious artwork of the '60s, '70s and '80s remains a mystery.

-It's certainly not a money issue — there must be countless talented artists who ply their trade on Etsy and would be willing to do it for free.
+It's certainly not a money issue.
+Countless talented artists must ply their trade on Etsy and would be willing to do it for free.
 These days, fan art is so much better than the real thing that looks like it's been knocked up in Photoshop within ten minutes.

-Billie Eilish is a breath of air in the music world, but her theme tune for Daniel Craig's finale is dreary and down there with the weakest.
+Billie Eilish is a breath of air in the music world.
+Yet her theme tune for Daniel Craig's finale is dreary and down there with the weakest.

-With the risk of appearing like a middle-aged man who's crying because Shirley Bassey didn't return for a fourth Bond theme: Billie does sound half asleep, and the melody is monotonous.
+With the risk of appearing like a middle-aged man crying because Shirley Bassey didn't return for a fourth Bond theme: Billie does sound half asleep.
+The melody is monotonous.
 Yet Hans Zimmer incorporates the song into his score, and it kind of works.